FortAwesome/ember-fontawesome/README.md

 * Ember.js v3.28 or above
 - Embroider or ember-auto-import v2

+If you are using an older version of Ember, see [our 2.x branch](https://github.com/FortAwesome/ember-fontawesome/tree/1.x).
-If you are using an older version of Ember, see [our 1.x branch](https://github.com/FortAwesome/ember-fontawesome/tree/1.x).
+If you are using an ancient version of Ember, see [our 1.x branch](https://github.com/FortAwesome/ember-fontawesome/tree/1.x).

 ------------------------------------------------------------------------------